Boat Rental for Gay Pride in Amsterdam

 Picking up and returning your rented boat at Boats4rent during Gay Pride is easy and flexible.
 You pick up your boat between 07.30 and 10.00, so you can head to your mooring spot early.
 After a day full of fun and adventure, you return your boat between 16.30 and 19.00.
 This gives you plenty of time to enjoy the Canal Parade.
 With these generous pick-up and return times, we offer maximum flexibility so you can make the most of Gay Pride 2026.

-During the Canal Parade, the Amsterdam canals are very busy.
-That is why rental boats need an official Pride Permit to access the main sections of the waterway around the parade.
-Sales start on 1 July 2026 and permits often sell out quickly, especially with the extra crowds around WorldPride.
-At Boats4rent, the Pride Permit is included as standard with your booking: you book your boat, we arrange the permit.
+During the Canal Parade the Amsterdam canals are very busy.
+That is why an official Pride vignette is required for rental boats to access the main sailing areas around the parade.
+Sales start on 1 July 2026 and vignettes often sell out quickly, especially with the extra crowds around WorldPride.
+At Boats4rent, the Pride vignette is included as standard in your reservation: you book your boat, we arrange the vignette.

-Why the Canal Parade in 2026 is extra special
+Why the Canal Parade 2026 is extra special

-The Canal Parade is not coming to Amsterdam for the first time.
-It has been an established tradition and a renowned highlight of Pride Amsterdam for years.
-With visitors from more than 80 countries coming together to celebrate freedom, diversity and connection.
-The theme is UNITY: celebrating together, being visible together and looking ahead together.
+The Canal Parade is not new to Amsterdam.
+It has been a well-established tradition for years and a recognised highlight of Pride Amsterdam.
+Visitors from more than 80 countries come together to celebrate freedom, diversity and connection.
+The theme is UNITY: celebrating together, being visible together and looking forward together.

 • The 30th edition of the Canal Parade